Mihaivictor5/SPRO_first/README.md

 |This is the file on the information for the whole github repository for Mechatronics semester peroject 1 |

-The repository is split into the : workspace
+The repository is split into the
+workspace:
 - 1_pwm(pulse wave modulator code)
 - 2_battery(code ffor the battery)
 - 3_display(code for the diplay)
 - include:-usart.h(defining all of the functins)

 !!!